How do I confirm my place on a trip?

 How many people will be on the trip?

-Usually, we require a minimum of three people to go ahead with a scheduled trip, but the total number on any given trip can be up to 10.
+Usually, we require a minimum of two customer to go ahead with a scheduled trip, but the total number on any given trip can be up to 10.

 What insurance does Novo Adventures have?